turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 makePizza();
 ```

-When this code is read, `makePizza()` is "invoked", all 5 statements within the function's body (the space between those curly braces) get run, one line at a time, in order.
+When this code is read, `makePizza()` is "invoked," all 5 statements within the function's body (the space between those curly braces) get run, one line at a time, in order.
 What do you think will happen if we swap the 4th and 5th statements?

 <section class="call-to-action">
 ### Your Turn